 He joined the faculty of Harvard Medical School in 1997 in the Department of Otology and Laryngology, and he is currently an Associate Professor in the Department of Surgery.

 He is Adjunct Professor in the Department of Communication Sciences and Disorders at MGH Institute, where he teaches neuroanatomy and neurophysiology to graduate students seeking the Master of Science in Speech-Language Pathology.
+He is also Adjunct Professor for the PhD in Rehabilitation Sciences.
 Dr. Heaton has taught at the Institute since 1998.